 Sanctions imposed as a result of an individual being found responsible for charges of sexual harassment may be appealed by the survivor and/or the offender.

-Students appealing sanctions shall be directed to the University Disciplinary Appeals Panel.
+Students appealing sanctions shall be directed to the University Disciplinary Appeals Panel (students enrolled in a college/school on campuses outside of Brazos County (TAMU Law School, TAMU Baylor College of Dentistry, College of Medicine, College of Pharmacy, College of Nursing, and School of Public Health) shall be directed to the University Disciplinary Appeals Panel for that college/school.)
 Please refer to Student Rules 51 and 58 for more information about the University Disciplinary Appeals Process and Panel.

 47.7.4 Protection of Complainant/Survivor, Alleged Offender, and Others